About the Ed Lab

-The Betty Stike Educational Laboratory at the University of North Carolina at Wilmington is designed as a critical component of the undergraduate elementary and special education programs.
-Students practice the methods they are learning in their courses by tutoring a child in a one-on-one setting.
+The Betty Holden Stike Education Laboratory in the Watson College of Education at UNC Wilmington is designed as a critical component of the teacher preparation programs of the university.
+Future teachers practice the methods they are learning in their courses by teaching a child in a one-on-one setting.

 Tutoring is designed as a positive experience, focusing on the child's strengths, needs, and interests.
 Students are coached as they learn new strategies and skills in reading, writing and mathematics.
 Open communication with parents is also an important part of the Ed Lab experience.